i4004/AcspNet.Json/README.md

 AcspNet.Json [Obsolete]
 ===

+This project is renamed to "Simplify.Web.Json" and moved to https://github.com/i4004/Simplify.Web.Json

 `AcspNet.Json` is a package which provides JSON controller response for controllers and JSON view model binder for [AcspNet web-framework](https://github.com/i4004/AcspNet).

 ## Package status